glob3mobile/mmt-vector-tiles/README.md

 ##Requirements
 ================

-* The tool works as runnable jar, so java jre/jdk must be installed on the system (java version 1.6_x or superior)
-* The tool asumme the use of a postgreSQL/postgis data base containing vectorial data.
-The following versions are necessary:
+The tool works as runnable jar, so java jre/jdk must be installed on the system (java version 1.6_x or superior) The tool asumme the use of a postgreSQL/postgis data base containing vectorial data.
+The following versions are necessary
 - postgreSQL: 9.1 or superior
 - postgis: 1.5 or superior
 - pgAdmin: 1.18 or superior